 This technology is especially useful in uncharacterized commercial yeast strains with complex genetics and ploidy.
 For example, users can potentially screen thousands of commercial strains to determine if they are amenable to metabolic engineering, and tolerant of the end product.

-Overall, the piggyBac system has an enormous cargo-carrying capacity (well over 200kb) and can quickly validate a strain for its potential in the biosynthesis of highly valuable metabolites.
+Overall, the piggyBac system has an enormous cargo-carrying capacity (over 200kb) and can quickly validate a strain for its potential in the biosynthesis of highly valuable metabolites.
 This type of production can now be accomplished in a more cost-effective and efficient manner with the implementation of the piggyBac system.

 piggyBac can be paired with Demeetra’s Cas-CLOVER targeted nuclease “the clean alternative to CRISPR/Cas9” for knockouts, knock-ins and base-pair edits in the user’s strain of interest.
 For example, to facilitate the use of nutritional markers and eliminate the use of antibiotic selection markers in potential commercial strains.